My company is excited at the prospects of a digital transformation!

 - Inventory Reduction in the warehouse – ready-to-ship goods, as well as raw materials and work-in-process

 - Managing Receivables (get people to pay faster) and Payables (while you pay your vendors more slowly)

 Breaking things down like this gives us all manner of “hooks” to connect to our transformational initiatives.
 Well-run companies talk every day about critical metrics and key performance indicators that drive these bullet points.
 And your digital projects can and should tie to those same KPIs if they hope to gain traction.

-A quick note – there are other contributors to Capital Efficiency, including investments, tax, cash management, and other really complicated and sophisticated financial work that gets done.
-I am not adding those activities to this discussion – partially because they are less impacted by a digital transformation, and partially because … well, it’s gosh darned sophisticated and I am sticking to what I know …
+A quick note – there are other contributors to Capital Efficiency, including investments, tax, cash management, and other complicated and sophisticated financial work that gets done.
+I am not adding those activities to this discussion – partly because a digital transformation impacts them less, and partially because … well, it’s gosh-darned sophisticated and I am sticking to what I know …

 What about Multiple Expansion?